-Compounding of an offense is a settlement mechanism, by which, the offender is given an option to pay money in lieu of his prosecution, thereby avoiding a prolonged litigation.
-There is no definition of the word “compounding” in the Companies Act 2013, however, the legal meaning of compounding is “doing good the default/noncompliance”.
+It is also known as Composition of Offence in certain countries.
+Compounding of an offence is a settlement mechanism, by which, the offender is given an option to pay money in lieu of his prosecution, thereby avoiding a prolonged litigation.
+There is no definition of the word “compounding” in the Companies Act 2013, however, the legal meaning of compounding is “doing good the default/non-compliance”.

 Therefore, the first and foremost step in compounding is to make the default good.
 The procedure for compounding has been enumerated step wise later in this blog.

 Term “Offence” has been extracted from section 3(38) of General Clauses Act, 1897, which says that “Offence” shall mean any act or omission made punishable by any law for the time being in force.
-An Offence may be “Compoundable” or “Non-Compoundable”.
+Corporate offences are classified into civil and criminal offences.
+An offence may be “Compoundable” or “Non-Compoundable”.